BindBC/bindbc-openal/README.md

 ```

 ### Via DUB subconfigurations
 Instead of using DUB's `versions` directive, a `subConfiguration` can be used.
-Enable the `static` subconfiguration for the `bindbc-openal` dependency:
+Enable the `static` subconfiguration for the `bindbc-openal` dependency (note that the `0.1.0` version is just an example; please specify the minimum version you require):

 __dub.json__
 ```